dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/models/practice.md

       +materialized: table
 ```

-*After this point is designed to be an open ended exercise - see the examplar on the next page*
+*After this point is designed to be an open ended exercise - see the exemplar on the next page to check your own work*

 **Building a fct_orders Model:**